-- Because of ESTP’s tendency to seek adventure and new experiences, they often appear immature to others, which is not necessarily true.
+- Because ESTPs tend to seek adventure and new experiences, they often appear immature to others, which is not necessarily true.
 In fact, ESTPs can be very wise.
-More than many others, they are very aware of the fact that how we spend our days is how we spend our lives.
+They are very aware of the fact that how we spend our days is how we spend our lives.
 This thought gives them their characteristic sense of urgency, which in turn, drives their lives.

-- ESTPs can get bored very easily — if you sense that the ESTP is becoming too quiet and/or restless during a conversation, it’s time for you to excuse yourself unless, of course, you want to be avoided in the future.
+- ESTPs can get bored very quickly — if you sense that the ESTP is becoming too quiet or restless during a conversation, it’s time for you to excuse yourself unless you want to be avoided in the future.

-- Men and women with ESTP personality type tend to start a lot of projects, but only few of them are followed through to completion.
+- Men and women with ESTP personality types tend to start many projects, but only a few are followed through to completion.